markh55/Dart-Quiz/README.md

 ### User Stories

-  * To be simple and invitiong for the user.
+  * To be simple and inviting for the user.
   * Enjoyable to play.
   * Test the users darts knowledge without losing enjoyment.